Calculate technical debt.

-Running a fast-moving business requires constant trade-offs between financial, time and technical constraints.
+Running a succesful business requires constant trade-offs between financial, time and technical constraints.

 But as technical debt builds up it can impact business risk, IT costs, service outages and time-to-market.
 Architects can guide CIOs and business leaders in understanding which IT assets to prioritise, when it’s time to migrate, and the business costs and opportunities of doing so.